 Old-Fashioned Chivalrous Romance Checklist – As Defined By Us:

-This is not to say that every love story has to include every one of these elements.
-Just that they should include some of these checkpoints.
+Every love story does not have to include every one of these elements, but they should include some of these checkpoints.

 - Focus on soul connection rather than shallow attraction.

 - Love over lust.
 However, there can still be attraction and passion, but not without love.

 - Focus on emotional growth rather than sex.
-Not that sex is absent – just that when it’s used, it’s necessary to the story and is (typically) off screen, implied or happening after the story or scene has ended.
-However, if a sex scene becomes necessary to the story, it’s ideally not graphically depicted.
-And should not be pornographic in nature.
+Not that sex is absent – just that when it’s used, it’s necessary to the story and is (typically) off-screen, implied, happening after the story or scene has ended, or not graphically depicted.

 - A meeting of the minds.

 - The romantic duo are often kindred spirits

 - May include two characters so alike in spirit they become one and can sometimes feel each other (especially when in danger) from across great distances.